Dynamics and proliferation of turbulent stripes in plane-Poiseuille and plane-Couette flows: Results

-The circumstance that Couette stripes have two weak fronts and channel stripes only have one is also reflected by the differences in stripe width.
-As can be seen in \figref{isolated-stripe}, Couette stripes are approximately twice as wide as their channel counterparts.
+The circumstance that Couette stripes have two weak fronts and Poiseuille stripes only have one is also reflected by the differences in stripe width.
+As can be seen in \figref{isolated-stripe}, Couette stripes are approximately twice as wide as their Poiseuille counterparts.

-Finally, we look at the local velocity profiles in Couette flow and their development across the stripe.
+Finally, we look at the local velocity profiles in \pcf{} and their development across the stripe.
 Again we will focus on just half the domain, in this case on the upper half of \figref{fronts-avg-profiles}.
-Sufficiently far upstream (right) as well as downstream (left) of the stripe the profiles assume their linear laminar shape.
+Sufficiently far upstream (left) as well as downstream (right) of the stripe the profiles assume their linear laminar shape.
 In the stripe's interior the profiles are curved and total streamwise velocity and its mean (in the upper-half plane) are considerably lower than that of the laminar flow.
-Let's now pick the upper-half velocity profile at $x=40$ in the right-hand side overhang region in \figref{fronts-avg-profiles}(b) (orange line).
+Let's now pick the upper-half velocity profile at $x=60$ in the right-hand side overhang region in \figref{fronts-avg-profiles}(b) (orange line).
 Here the streamwise flux is still considerably lower than in the laminar case, but at the same time the flow accelerates in the $x$ direction (i.e.\ the profile approaches the laminar one as we move in the positive $x$ direction).
 Because of continuity this mismatch in the streamwise upper-half velocity profiles must be compensated by a secondary flow which could be an inflow either from the lower half domain or from the sides (i.e.\ spanwise).
-The velocity profile at the same location $x=40$ in the lower half is however close to laminar, only leaving a spanwise flow in the upper half domain to account for the necessary compensation.
-At the upper-half upstream interface $x=-20$ the profile adjustment only partially occurs via the stripe parallel velocity component, at this location there is actually momentum transport between the upper and lower domain halves.
+The velocity profile at the same location $x=60$ in the lower half is however close to laminar, only leaving a spanwise flow in the upper half domain to account for the necessary compensation.
+At the upper-half upstream interface $x=-40$ the profile adjustment only partially occurs via the stripe parallel velocity component, at this location there is actually momentum transport between the upper and lower domain halves.
 Hence, the secondary flow on the stripes upstream interface is weaker than that at the downstream interface.

 While we have discussed the internal streak creation of stripes, which is essential for their sustenance and elongation, their growth in the stripe-perpendicular dimension ($z'$) at low Reynolds numbers tends to occur in the form of stripe splitting.
 The name here is chosen in analogy to puff splitting in pipes, yet as we will see, depending on geometry, the processes can be quite different.
 In pipe flow as mentioned above vortices have to escape from the parent stripe and breach the downstream `refractory' zone.
 This escape naturally can only occur in the streamwise direction.
 Stripes on the other hand can separate in different ways.